Probate Q&A Series

 Conclusion

 In North Carolina, a personal representative can sell estate real estate to generate funds to pay valid estate debts, and creditors are generally paid before any distributions to heirs or devisees.
-The usual approval needed is a Clerk of Superior Court order authorizing the sale and compliance with the judicial sale/confirmation process, followed by clerk review of the estate’s accounting and proposed distributions.
-The practical next step is to file (or confirm) the sale authorization and then seek clerk approval to distribute the sale proceeds to creditors once the funds are received.
+If the will does not give the personal representative an express power of sale, the usual approval needed is a Clerk of Superior Court order in an Article 17 proceeding authorizing the sale, followed by compliance with the judicial sale process, any confirmation and upset-bid requirements, and clerk review of the estate’s accounting and final distribution.
+The practical next step is to file (or confirm) the sale authorization and then pay the sale proceeds to creditors once the funds are received and claims are properly handled.

 Talk to a Probate Attorney